actonmass/actonmass.org/_posts/2021-01-15-the-legislature-failed-immigrants-last-session.md

 In a few days, Donald Trump will no longer be in office, but the expanded infrastructure and budget for ICE that was built during his administration remains.
 We have a moral obligation to cut off ties with ICE (while our federal elected officials work to abolish the agency) and make Massachusetts a safe place for everyone, regardless of immigration status.
 We hope the new Legislature will do their duty to their constituents and act on these bills quickly in the new session.

 Some legislators have told us they believe the last session accomplished a lot more than they were expecting.
-And there were real wins (Education funding, ROE Act, a ban on brutal conversion therapy practices).
+And there were real wins (education funding, the ROE Act, a ban on conversion therapy).
 But at least when it came to standing up for immigrants, one of the more vulnerable populations in our commonwealth, the legislature failed to offer a basic rebuttal to the brutal policies of the Trump administration.
 Sure, they gave some wonderful speeches, but the undocumented in our state need action, not hot air.